Sandroman09/Godot-Android-Battery-Temperature-Plugin-Csharp/README.md

    ![Image of the correct build gradle settings while exporting the project to the Android platform](Screenshots/Screenshot_step_5.png)

-There is also a demo project avaiable if you want to test the plugin, you can find it in the "Godot Android battery temperature plugin demo project" folder.
+There is also a demo project avaiable if you want to test the plugin, you can find it in the "Godot Android battery temperature plugin C# demo project" folder.
 Feel free to open an issue if there is something wrong or if the plugin doesn't work on a specific godot version.